zizytd/spotify_project/README.md

 ## About GitHub Actions
 GitHub Actions is a CI/CD (Continuous Integration and Continuous Deployment) tool created by GitHub to automate software development workflows.
 I chose to use it because it allows me to schedule the ETL pipeline without the need to manage any underlying infrastructure.

+## About Streamlit
+Streamlit is an open-source Python framework that enables the quick and easy creation of interactive web applications.
+It allows developers to build apps using straightforward Python scripts, without requiring front-end expertise.
+I chose Streamlit because it helps me visualize data from the ETL process efficiently

 ## Libraries Installed
 - **requests** used for making http requests to the Spotify API.
 - **libsql-experimental** used to connect the Turso Sqlite DB.
+- **streamlit** used to display the Data

 To install the requirements
 ```bash